$\delta$-Forms on Lubin--Tate Space: Tropical Spaces

 where the right hand side is defined with respect to the Lebesgue measure.
 Because of the doubling of the de Rham complex, it satisfies the following transformation rule under bijective affine linear maps $f:\mbR^n\to \mbR^n$,

 (Here and in the following, the determinant of an affine linear map is defined as the determinant of its linear part.)
 In particular, such a map $f$ should be considered to be a covering map of degree $|\det f|$.
-This convention is standard in tropical geometry: Assuming e.g. that $f$ restricts to a map $\mbZ^n\to \mbZ^n$.
+This convention is standard in tropical geometry: Assume, for example, that $f$ restricts to a map $\mbZ^n\to \mbZ^n$.
 Then it has degree $[\mbZ^n:f(\mbZ^n)]$ when viewed as endomorphism of $\mbR^n$ as tropical variety. \begin{defn} \begin{enumerate}[wide, labelindent=0pt, labelwidth=!, label=(\arabic*), topsep=2pt, itemsep=6pt] \item A \emph{weight} for a polyhedron $σ$ is the datum of a Haar measure $μ$ for $M_σ$.
 A weighted polyhedron is a pair $(σ, μ)$ consisting of a polyhedron $σ$ with a weight $μ$.

 \item Let $f:(σ, μ) \to (τ, ν)$ be a bijective affine linear map of weighted polyhedra.
 Let $f^\vee:M_τ\to M_σ$ be the natural dual map on dual linear spaces.
 The image and preimage weights of $μ$ resp. $ν$ are defined by